 Rules for author-date system citations are:

-- Enclose the last name of the author, date of publication, and the page number in parentheses.
+- Enclose the last name of the author, the date of publication, and the page number in parentheses.

 - Do not use punctuation marks between the author’s last name and the publication date.